ofisc/ofisc.co.uk/src/schedule/2022-04-01-dress-clothing-sale.md

 ### Payments

-Paying for items on the day will be be possible by card only.
-No cash payments can be taken.
+Paying for items on the day will only be possible by card.
+No cash payments can be accepted.

 ### Payouts